SimLeek/Ardu_blimp/README.md

 (Note: there are no energy savings for constant traveling with any of these designs.
 For those, use a regular quad-copter or plane.)

+A pure parachute based model would use around 23.9% of the energy of a normal quad-copter:

+    (1-8/(8+2))*(1.2/1)=0.2399

+At 1 cm^2, this has a much better energy usage around 1.96%

 ##Current Availablt Input

 command format \<regex\>: /(.{2})([a-z]+[0-9\\.]+)*!